chandurao77/Languagetranslator/README.md

 # RCB
-This is RCB project
+This is RCB project.
-Team members
+Team members are
 Marru Chandu,
 Sai Charan,
 Hemalatha,